How to record accounting transactions for your small business

 Why record-keeping matters

 Different types of transactions require different recording approaches.
+Understanding the categories helps you capture everything accurately.

 Types of business transactions you need to record

-The five main transaction types are:
+The 5 main transaction types are:

-- Income transactions: Sales revenue, service fees, interest earned, and other money coming into your business
+- income transactions: sales revenue, service fees, interest earned, and other money coming into your business.

-- Expense transactions: Cost of goods sold, rent, utilities, wages, and other costs of running your business
+- expense transactions: cost of goods sold, rent, utilities, wages, and other costs of running your business.

-- Asset transactions: Purchases of equipment, vehicles, property, or inventory that your business owns
+- asset transactions: purchases of equipment, vehicles, property, or inventory that your business owns.

-- Liability transactions: Loans received, credit purchases, and other amounts your business owes
+- liability transactions: loans received, credit purchases, and other amounts your business owes.

-- Equity transactions: Owner investments, drawings, and retained profits
+- equity transactions: owner investments, drawings, and retained profits.

 Each transaction type affects different accounts in your books.
 Recording them correctly ensures your financial statements give an accurate picture of your business.
+To do that effectively, you need to understand the system behind it: double-entry bookkeeping.

 Recording in cash accounting vs accrual accounting